zcreativelabs/react-simple-maps/README.md

 #### <a name="Geographies-component"></a> `<Geographies />`

 `<Geographies />` is a group wrapper around the geographies paths.
 It returns a function that contains the geographies extracted from the geographiesUrl passed in.

-Note that the Geographies component is optimised using shouldComponentUpdate to enable zoom and panning animation with react-motion.
-You can bypass this optimization via the disableOptimization prop, however this is not recommended.
-Rerendering all of the country paths can take a serious toll on rendering performance.
+React-simple-maps offers a couple of ways to optimise the performance of the map:

+1. By default the `<Geographies />` component uses `shouldComponentUpdate` to prevent the paths from being rerendered.
+This optimisation can be bypassed using the `disableOptimization` prop.
+This is useful when making choropleth maps that are updated on user interaction.

+2. A second way in which react-simple-maps can optimise maps is by setting a `cacheId` on the individual geographies.
+See the [`<Geography />`](#ComposableMap-component) component for more info.
+The unique cacheIds help to cache the paths and significantly accelerate rerenders.
+This second method is the recommended way of optimising maps with react-simple-maps.

 If you do not want `react-simple-maps` to load your topojson and pass it down automatically, you can also pass your topojson converted `features` directly into the `Geographies` component.

 ##### Props